 All VWL volunteers are required to register as a volunteer with the Smithsonian’s National Zoo and Conservation Biology Institute.
 Volunteers must be at least 18 years old to apply.
 All volunteers will be required to pass a Smithsonian background check prior to volunteering.

-NOTE: Due to current Covid-19 restrictions, the Smithsonian is not accepting new volunteers at this time.
-If you are interested in volunteering as a citizen scientist for VWL surveys, and would like updates on when volunteer applications will open again, please contact the VWL Survey Coordinator, Erin Thady at: ThadyE@si.edu.
+If you miss the 2022 application window and are interested in volunteering as a citizen scientist for VWL surveys and would like updates on when volunteer applications will open again, please contact the VWL Survey Coordinator, Erin Thady at: ThadyE@si.edu.

 Field Season: May 15 – June 30

 Introductory training includes a brief overview of project goals, survey protocols, data collection and site assignments.
 After the introductory survey training, we host a field-based practice survey for new volunteers, where we reinforce point count techniques.
 A working knowledge of local bird species is required for participants in this survey.